FirebaseExtended/angularfire/README.md

 <script src="angularFire.js"></script>
 ```

-Add the module `firebase` as a dependency for your app module:
+Add the module `firebase` as a dependency to your app module:

 ```js
 var myapp = angular.module('myapp', ['firebase']);